egh/zot4rst/README.rst

 where ``USERID`` is your *numeric* userid, ``KEY`` is your API key, and ``KEYMAPFILE`` is the file you want to use to hold a mapping from human keys to Zotero keys.
 The script will prompt you for a collection to use; select one.
-The files should then be generated.
+The file should then be generated.

 You can then edit the file, choosing keys that are more to your liking.